-Dogs are said to be the most loyal pet anyone can ever have throughout their lifetime.
-They hold the true meaning of unconditional love and support and never leave your side.
+Dogs are said to be the most loyal pets anyone can ever have throughout their lifetime.
+They hold the true meaning of unconditional love and support and will never leave your side.
 As a dog parent, there are certain words and habits that one needs to follow to communicate better with their dog and build a healthy and loving relationship.

 No matter if your new dog is a puppy or an adult rescue, she undoubtedly needs some obedience training.
-A well-behaved puppy should especially comply with the seven instructions Sit, Down, Stay, Come, Heel, Off, and No in order to develop into a respectable canine citizen.
+A well-behaved puppy should especially comply with the seven instructions Sit, Down, Stay, Come, Heel, Off, and No to develop into a respectable canine citizen.

 Your dog needs to know how to come when called if you intend to take her off-leash.
 It makes it easier for her to stay close, whether they are trekking or just having fun in the garden.
 If she runs off the leash in the dog park, it can also help her get away from the street.
 The goal is a solid, error-proof recall where the dog immediately comes back to you.
 Every dog must be able to respond to its owner’s call.

-Some dog trainers instruct their students to use No when the dog shouldn't do something and Leave It when they don't want them to investigate a particular object or circumstance.
-To keep things simple, dog owners should stick with No. No serves as a good, all-purpose command for everything you want your dog not to do because attempting to differentiate between the two can be confusing to both people and animals.
+Some dog trainers instruct their students to use no when the dog shouldn't do something and leave it when they don't want them to investigate a particular object or circumstance.
+To keep things simple, dog owners should stick with No. No serves as a good, all-purpose command for everything you want your dog not to do because attempting to differentiate between the two can be confusing to both people and animals